 According to RubyGarage’s RoR developer, Elena Sokolyk, Rails, Ruby or Rails, or Ruby Rails, is a website framework, web application framework, or web development framework that provides developers with a time-efficient technique of writing code.

 Once you understand that Ruby on Rails is a web development framework, you have to understand what web development frameworks are if you want to start learning Ruby on Rails and are looking for Ruby on Rails download, RubyOnRails tutorials, or Rails versions.

 A web development framework is a set of code libraries that provide developers with off-the-rack solutions for repetitive, time-consuming undertakings, such as creating forms, tables, or menus on a site.
 That’s what Ruby on Rails is: a web development framework.

 Within this context, Rails is a framework written over Ruby, a programming language, hence the name Ruby on Rails.
-That should also explain Ruby vs Ruby on Rails dilemma, where Ruby is the programming language and Ruby on Rails or Rails is its specific web framework!
+For those seeking to develop web applications using Ruby, they often refer to professionals skilled in this combination as Ruby on Rails developers.
+That should also explain the Ruby vs Ruby on Rails dilemma, where Ruby is the programming language and Ruby on Rails or Rails is its specific web framework!

 Ruby on Rails: A Web Application Framework

 While the terms Ruby and Ruby on Rails are often used interchangeably, Ruby is not Ruby on Rails, simply because Ruby on Rails is a set of shortcuts or code libraries written in the Ruby programming language that allows developers to build websites/web apps rapidly!